AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 If the browser shows messages in this process, check whether a database exists in the first place. \(See step 2 for instructions\).
 If there is no database, check the file `/home/bitnami/htdocs/RAP/localSettings.php`

-Check the database credentials \(dbUser, dbHost, dbPassword; do not set dbName\) in the local settings.
-And make sure that `Config::set('productionEnv', 'global', false)` is set to enable the database-reinstall.
+Check the database credentials \(`dbUser`, `dbHost`, `dbPassword`\) are set to the correct values in the local settings.
+Do not set `dbName`.
+Make sure that `Config::set('productionEnv', 'global', false)` is set to enable reinstallation of the database.
 Be sure to set it back to `true` after a new database is made.